panoskoutris/xplore-software-design/README.md

 ## 📚 Overview

-**Xplore** is an educational storytelling web application developed as part of the course **Sfotware Engineering I** at the Aristotle University of Thessaloniki (AUTH), School of Electrical & Computer Engineering. .
+**Xplore** is an educational storytelling web application developed as part of the course **Software Engineering I** at the Aristotle University of Thessaloniki (AUTH), School of Electrical & Computer Engineering. .
 Inspired by the graphic novel *"Ποιός σκότωσε τον κ. Χ;"*, the platform allows interactive learning through stories, riddles, and character-driven progress.

 The project follows a **Design-First API** approach and adheres to the **OpenAPI 3.0.4 specification**.